karenetheridge/Dist-Zilla-Plugin-MakeMaker-Fallback/README.md

     This public service announcement was brought to you by the Perl Toolchain Gang, the irc.perl.org \#toolchain IRC channel, and the number 42.

+    \----

+    \* Alternatively, you are doing something overly clever, in which case you should consider setting the 'prefer\_installer' config option in CPAN.pm, or 'prefer\_makefile' in CPANPLUS, to 'mb" and '0' respectively.

+    You can also silence this warning for future installations by setting the PERL\_MM\_FALLBACK\_SILENCE\_WARNING environment variable.

 Additionally, the `build` and `test` functionalities of the plugin (`perl Makefile.PL && make` and `make test` respectively) are disabled.